-Fiscal Year 2016 Budget Guidance for Countering Biological Threats Resource Priorities
+Fiscal Year 2017 Budget Guidance for Countering Biological Threats Resource Priorities

 Countering Biological Threats and promoting the Global Health Security Agenda (GHSA) continue to be high priorities for the President and his Administration.
-The attached list of Countering Biological Threats priorities was developed by the National Security Council staff, in coordination with the Office of Management and Budget (OMB) and the Office of Science and Technology Policy, and is consistent with the objectives and focus of the United States National Strategy for Countering Biological Threats and the GHSA.
+The attached list of Countering Biological Threats priorities was developed by the National Security Council staff in coordination with the Office of Management and Budget (OMB) and Office of Science and Technology Policy (OSTP), endorsed by the Interagency Policy Committee on Countering Biological Threats, and is consistent with the objectives and focus of the United States National Strategy for Countering Biological Threats and the GHSA.

-The purpose of this resource guidance for the Fiscal Year (FY) 2016 budget process is to enable your department or agency to allocate appropriate resources to implement United States Government priorities to counter biological threats.
-While developing budget submissions, your department or agency should focus on programs and activities highlighted in the attached priorities memorandum (Tab A).
+The purpose of this resource guidance for the Fiscal Year (FY) 2017 budget process is to enable your department or agency to allocate appropriate resources to implement United States Government priorities to counter biological threats.
+While developing budget submissions, your department or agency should focus on programs and activities highlighted in the attached priorities memo (Tab A).

-In your FY 2016 budget submissions to OMB in early September 2014, please identify which programs, projects, and activities align to each of the priorities in the attached guidance.
-Your department's or agency's submission to OMB should also include a brief narrative explaining how its activities to counter biological threats support the FY 2016 policy priorities.
-We all have a critical role in fulfilling these priorities, and we look to each of you to budget for those priorities relevant to your department or agency within available resources in FY 2016.
+In your FY2017 budget submissions to OMB in early September 2015, please identify which programs, projects, and activities align to each of the priorities in the attached guidance.
+Your department's or agency's submission to OMB should also include a brief narrative that explains how its activities to counter biological threats support the FY2017 policy priorities.
+We all have a critical role in fulfilling these priorities, and we look to each of you to budget for those priorities relevant to your department or agency within available resources in FY2017.

-As you are well aware, in a time of constrained resources, departments and agencies should continue to direct resources to high-priority activities and identify potential reductions or eliminations in less effective, lower quality, or lower priority Departments and agencies should explain in their budget submissions how they are redirecting available resources (within existing authorities) from lower priority areas to activities that counter biological threats and address the priorities described in the attached quidance.
+In a time of constrained resources, departments and agencies should continue to direct resources to high-priority activities and identify potential reductions or eliminations in lesseffective, lower quality, or lower priority programs.
+Departments and agencies should explain in their budget submissions how they are redirecting available resources (within existing authorities) from lower priority areas to activities that counter biological threats and address the priorities described in the attached guidance.
 It is also important that departments and agencies engaged in complementary activities consult with each other during the budget planning process so that resources are coordinated to maximize their impact and avoid unnecessary duplication.
-Where appropriate and consistent with the law, departments and agencies should consider leveraging programs with other public and private sector institutions.
-Department and agency submissions should meet the requirements outlined in the FY 2016 Budget Guidance memorandum from OMB, titled "M-13-14."
+Where appropriate and consistent with the law, departments and agencies should consider leveraging programs with other public and private-sector institutions.
+Department and agency submissions should meet the requirements outlined in the FY2017 Budget/Guidance memorandum from OMB, titled "M-15-11."